RacleRay/RaOS/README.md

 > TSS (Task Switch Segment): The task switch segment is a way for the processor to get back to kernel land when we have a system interrupt.
 The task switch segment explains things such as where the kernel stack is located.

-> Upon receiving an interrupt when the processor is in user land state, the processor will switch to the kernel code and data segments.
+> Upon receiving an interrupt when the processor is in user land state, the processor will switch to the kernel code segment and data segment.
 It will then restore the stack pointer located in the TSS(Task Switch Segment) before, then invoking the kernel interrupt handler.

 ln a multi-tasking system, user land registers will need to be salvaged when entering kernel land, this is important so we can switch to the next processor task if we want to．

-When ever we want to switch back to the a task we just swap the old registers of the task back to the real CPU registers again, and then finally we drop the processor back into user land.
+When ever we want to switch back to the a task, we just swap the old registers of the task back to the real CPU registers again, and then finally we drop the processor back into user land.
 The task will then continue executing as if nothing happened.

 ***